 - No Rewards.
 This card lacks cash back or other rewards.
 This doesn’t make it unusual among fellow secured cards, but it’s worth noting that some newer secured cards do offer decent rewards programs.
 For example, you can earn unlimited 1% cash back with the Navy Federal Credit Union nRewards Secured Credit Card.

 - Charges Penalty Interest.
-This card carries a hefty penalty interest charge of 29.99%.
+This card charges penalty interest.
 Once triggered, the penalty rate remains in force indefinitely, meaning it can dramatically raise your long-term card membership costs.

 - Deposit Doesn’t Earn Interest.
 Your BankAmericard® Secured Credit Card security deposit does not earn interest.
 By contrast, the DCU Platinum Secured Credit Card deposits go into a savings account that earns a substantial yield on low balances – not a life-changing amount, but certainly help on the margins.